WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 Learning.
 We are born quite, well, stupid.
 We even have to learn relatively basic skills such as walking and the use of tools.
 When we encounter a new situation, we need to learn how to deal with it.
 We group many of the strategies for solving the need for learning under the heading education, but other solutions include self study, experimenting (gaining experience) and parenting.

 Meaning.
 As humans we have a profound psychological need for meaning in our lives.
 It is what keeps us going.
 Religion and religious beliefs have long been a key strategy for solving this need.
 As I have argued in the section on Humanism, there is an objective basis for human meaning rooted in knowledge.
-Another key strategy to solve this need comes from our interactions with other humans, including having other acknowledge our contributions to a project or simply our existence.
+Another key strategy to solve this need comes from our interactions with other humans, including having others acknowledge our contributions to a project or simply our existence.

 This last set of needs may strike you as being at a much higher level than the earlier needs.
-It is tempting to try and sort needs into a hierarchy, as Maslov did.
+It is tempting to try and sort individual needs into a hierarchy, as Maslov did.
 That seems intuitively appealing but is misleading.
 All of these needs are essential.
 As a thought exercise, picture yourself in a spaceship and try to remove any of the above.

 ## Collective Needs